 Arbitrariness: A Charge Against Metaethical Non-Naturalism

 This paper is concerned with explanation and normativity.
 It argues for a familiar thesis—reductionism about the normative—on familiar grounds: there is something about non-reductive views that leaves them unable to explain the connection between the normative and the non-normative.
 In its most familiar form, this style of argument focuses on supervenience, and claims that non-reductive views are unable to explain the modal connection between the normative on the non-normative.
 But instead of focusing on supervenience, I argue that we should redirect our focus on the connection between the normative and the non-normative more generally, of which modality is just one aspect.
 The deeper point to notice about the connection between the normative and the non-normative isn't modal so much as explanatory.
 In short, I claim that that the connection between the normative and the non-normative is not an arbitrary connection; it is an intelligible one.
 It is the sort of connection for which there must be a ground, a reason why it obtains.
 Non-reductionist views, of a kind typified by Parfit, Scanlon, and Enoch, as well as more exotic views like Rosen’s that reject supervenience, all make the connection between the normative and the non-normative arbitrary, by refusing to countenance a ground for why the connection obtains.
 They should therefore be rejected.
 This project has two parts.
-Making precise this notion of arbitrariness and argues that non-reductionist views fail to respect the non-arbitrary character of the connection between the normative and the non-normative will be the task of the first section of this paper.
-Having gotten clear on what the challenge of arbitrariness is, I present what I take to be the necessary approach to solving the challenge: an appeal to essences, i.e., to the natures of things.
+FIrst, making precise this notion of arbitrariness and arguing that non-reductionist views fail to respect the non-arbitrary character of the connection between the normative and the non-normative will be the task of the first section of this paper.
+Second, advancing a solution to the problem of arbitrariness: an appeal to essences, i.e., to the natures of things.
 Only by showing that the connections between the normative and the non-normative are essential, i.e., follow from the natures of things, can the connections be shown to be non-arbitrary.
 I then consider many forms such an essentialist view could take, arguing that non-reductionist attempts at developing an essentialist metaphysics of normativity must be abandoned in favor of reductionism.

 Clarke's Non-Dogmatic Rationalism